easydiffusion/sdkit/README.md

 | `automatic1111` webui | 4.95 sec | 6.15 it/s | 5.1 GB |

 ## Does it work on lower-end GPUs, or without GPUs?
 Yes.
-It works on NVIDIA/Mac GPUs with atleast 2GB of VRAM.
+It works on NVIDIA/Mac GPUs with at least 2GB of VRAM.
 For PCs without a compatible GPU, it can run entirely on the CPU.
-Running on the CPU will be *very* slow, but atleast you'll be able to try it out!
+Running on the CPU will be *very* slow, but at least you'll be able to try it out!

-📢 We don't support AMD yet on Windows (it'll run in CPU-mode, or in Linux), but we're looking for code contributions for AMD support!
+📢 We don't support AMD yet on Windows (it'll run in CPU mode, or in Linux), but we're looking for code contributions for AMD support!

 ## Why not just use diffusers?
-You can certainly use diffusers. `sdkit` is infact using `diffusers` internally, so you can think of `sdkit` as a convenient API and a collection of tools, focused on Stable Diffusion projects.
+You can certainly use diffusers. `sdkit` is in fact using `diffusers` internally, so you can think of `sdkit` as a convenient API and a collection of tools, focused on Stable Diffusion projects.

 `sdkit`:
 1. is a simple, lightweight toolkit for Stable Diffusion projects.
-2. natively includes frequently-used projects like GFPGAN, CodeFormer and RealESRGAN.
+2. natively includes frequently-used projects like GFPGAN, CodeFormer, and RealESRGAN.
 3. works with the popular `.ckpt` and `.safetensors` model format.
 4. includes memory optimizations for low-end GPUs.
 5. built-in support for running on multiple GPUs.
 6. can download models from any server.
-7. auto-scans for malicious models.
+7. Auto scans for malicious models.
 8. includes 16 samplers (including k-samplers).
 9. born out of the needs of the new Stable Diffusion AI Art scene, starting Aug 2022.